 One of the first initiatives North East Water undertook in 1999 was to connect the town to the sewer system.
 That, curiously, was the easy part.

-Think getting the water supply to Tangambalanga is easy?
+Despite its proximity to the Kiewa River, the water supply to Tangambalanga isn’t easy.
 The Tangambalanga system is supplied by gravity from the 10 ML Baranduda tank (which is filled from the Wodonga water supply system).
 This then feeds the 1.5 ML Tangambalanga tank via a 14 km long pipeline.
 When the Tangambalanga tank reaches total volume, the supply to the tank is shut-off and when it’s closed, Kiewa is supplied from Baranduda, and Tangambalanga from the tank.
 The valve re-opens when the level in the tank falls to a pre-determined set point.

 It may sound like a game of Mousetrap, and maybe even more so after a second main was installed to drain the tank, but the system demonstrates the complex lengths North East Water goes to in order to ensure drinking water for the community.